haiwera-silk-cd/magento-devdocs/guides/v2.2/comp-mgr/prereq/prereq_cron.md

 To enable us to update or upgrade your system, you must have two cron jobs.
 Each cron job should run every minute.

 The cron jobs schedule tasks for the Setup Wizard and for the updater application.
-These applications work together to install, update, and upgrade the Magento application and components.
+These applications work together to install, update, and upgrade the Magento application and 组件.

 {% include config/setup-cron_2.2_about.md %}